Levi2288/Akira-Client/README.md

 do u get paid if you join us?

-hmmmm no maybe in long term we will go paid and you will get your own cut but for now we are just a little "learning" project but this does not mean we are not trying to be the best one are out there.
+hmmmm no maybe in long term we will go paid and you will get your own cut but for now we are just a little "learning" project but this does not mean we are not trying to be the best one out there.
 So if you want to help me then come lets code together and make Akira a a big cheating community.

 <3 this project pls